Gamboool! Your Guide to Gambling & Casinos in the US (and Beyond)

-A wing of a palace in Venice, Italy, it was owned and operated by the local government and mostly catered to the area’s wealthy citizens.
-Sort of like a modern day Wynn.
+A wing of a palace in Venice, Italy, The Ridotto was owned and operated by the local government and mostly catered to the area’s wealthy citizens.
 The Ridotto opened up 1638, with an opening night celebration that included a performance by Tony Bennett (rim shot).

 The Ridotto was extremely popular, despite only having two games: a card game and a bingo type of game.
 The Wheel of Fortune slot machines would come much later.

 Because poker type games were popular on the riverboats of the Mississippi, the USA’s first casino likely could have been a dusty, dirty little card room on the banks of the lower Mississippi River in the early 1800’s.

-It’d be ironic if Utah was the actual home to the country’s first casino, considering the Beehive State is one of only two states to not have a casino, (Hawaii is the other).
+It’d be ironic if Utah was the actual home to the country’s first casino, considering the Beehive State is one of only two states to not have any form of legalized gambling, (Hawaii is the other).
 Brown’s Saloon likely featured only one game: Faro, which is a card came somewhat similar to poker.

 Unlike gritty old Brown’s Saloon, today’s casino is a pleasure-filled, technologically advanced, visually-pleasing marvel, complete with award-winning restaurants, hip clubs, luxurious spas, entertaining shows, world-class shopping and everything else you could ever need (and a lot of things you don’t).